 B i o g r a p h y

 Highlights this season include Savitri’s debut as soloist with the Budapest Festival Orchestra, and a CD recording with the Kaleidoscope Chamber Collective for Chandos of music by Samuel Coleridge-Taylor.
-Over the last few years Savitri has collaborated with the renowned sarod players Amaan Ali and Ayaan Ali Bangash at The Times Swarsangam Music Festival in Bangalore, India, led in a British Council chamber project in Qatar, given a series of recitals in China, and worked closely with a youth orchestra, within their community in Balanyá, Guatamala.
+Over the last few years Savitri has collaborated with the renowned sarod players Amaan Ali and Ayaan Ali Bangash at The Times Swarsangam Music Festival in Bangalore, India, led a British Council chamber project in Qatar, given a series of recitals in China, and worked closely with a youth orchestra, within their community in Balanyá, Guatamala.
 In 2019 she undertook a residency at the Edinburgh Fringe Festival performing the complete Beethoven Violin Sonatas with pianist Richard Uttley.

 Savitri studied at Oxford University, the Guildhall School of Music & Drama, and the Universität der Künste Berlin with David Takeno and Nora Chastain.
 She was represented by the Young Classical Artists Trust (YCAT) between 2015 and 2021.
 After several years in Berlin, she is now based in Munich.

 Savitri plays on a Matteo Goffriller violin on generous loan from the Aidan Woodcock Charitable Trust.